jcorille-21/project-2-info-443/README.md

 - Otherwise, save data into database

 ![Performance Model](img/performance_model.png)

 *Figure ?: Benchmark Data referenced from [source 1](https://blog.jscrambler.com/mongodb-native-driver-vs-mongoose-performance-benchmarks) and [source 2](https://github.com/Automattic/mongoose/issues/8751)*

 ### Identify the Performance-Critical Structure
 In the diagram above, the performance-critical components start at the **model** query where depending on the user’s request (reading or writing to data), it can impact the performance for the rest of the process flow.
 Latency is further introduced by the **casting processor** which takes in the user input data and checks if it can be casted to the enforced types in the **Data Schema**.
-Finally, the save() operation is executed where the row is added to the **MongoDB database** collection.
+Finally, the `save()` operation is executed where the row is added to the **MongoDB database** collection.

 ### Identify the Key Performance Metrics
 In the context of Mongoose, the key metrics to evaluate were reads/writes per second and the latency time.
 These metrics are the most important as read and write operations are the main ones that users perform with the system.
 For the benchmark, the Apache Benchmark suite was used where it would fire 150 requests per second from 4 concurrent users which would be a sufficient amount to see the extent of Mongoose’s throughput limit.

-From the benchmark it was found that Mongoose’s throughput was 583 reads/sec and 384 writes/sec.
+From the benchmark, it was found that Mongoose’s throughput was 583 reads/sec and 384 writes/sec.
 Its latency time was 1.71ms for reads and 2.60ms for writes.
-It should be noted that compared to the Native MongoDB driver, its performance was significantly better with a throughput of 1200 reads/sec with 0.83ms latency and 1128 writes/sec with 0.89ms latency.
+In contrast, the Native MongoDB driver's performance was significantly better with a throughput of 1200 reads/sec with 0.83ms latency and 1128 writes/sec with 0.89ms latency.
 This is not surprising due to the validation and type-casting processing that Mongoose needs to perform between reading or writing the given data.
 The latency performance loss can be significant though as one benchmark used a schema with over 750 types to validate.
 It was found to take around 22-30 seconds to finally save it into the database.
 However, disabling validation reduced the entire operation to less than 1 second.
 Overall, Mongoose represents a tradeoff between performance and functionality.
 When using Mongoose, the developer will expect degraded performance but can then obtain more features such as data validation, sanitization from possible injection attacks, and consistency within an enforced schema.

 # Identify Styles and Patterns